Browser Relay Setup

 }));

-app.listen(3000);The Express relay handler parses the request body, validates the origin, applies rate limiting, and forwards accepted events to the ingestion API.
+app.listen(3000);The Express relay handler parses the request body, validates the origin, applies rate limiting, forwards accepted events to the ingestion API, and answers allowed OPTIONS preflight requests when mounted with app.use.

 Fastify